Texas Juvenile Justice Department: Headquarters

-The agency is headquartered in the Central Services Building (CSB) in Austin, Texas.
+The agency is headquartered in the George W. Bush State Office Building in Austin.

 The TJJD was previously headquartered in the Brown-Heatly Building in Austin.
 Brown-Heatley, a seven story, 276000 sqft, has a six story, 343000 sqft parking garage.
 DSG Austin provided the facility's fire alarm system.

 At the end of April 2013, as part of a building space swap with the Texas Health and Human Services, the TJJD was scheduled to relocate to Braker H Complex, a 67323 sqft private leased space in north Austin.
 It includes two loading docks, an IT training room, warehouse space, open office landscapes (OOLs), hard-wall offices, 11 conference rooms with capacities ranging from 8 to 110 persons, an employee break room, secure OIO, OIG, and IT areas, and an exterior deck.
 The Braker H facility had more space than the current Brown-Heatley area.
 The groups moving into the new facility included TJJD central office staff members previously on the second, third, and fifth floors of the Brown-Heatly building, the Office of the Independent Ombudsman, and the TJJD Austin District Parole Office.

-In 2022, the TJJD moved from Braker H to the CSB.
+In 2022, the TJJD moved from Braker H to the Central Services Building (CSB), which became its headquarters.